nuchs/toys/hangman/notes/notes3.md

 ```

 Doh!
 So much for me understanding this.
 Actually the error does make
-sense, I've not introduced rand into this module with a use statemet
+sense, I've not introduced rand into this module with a use statement
 so the compiler doesn't know what I'm talking about.
 Easy enough to
 fix: